UCL School of Management

 • How can we transform management practice to contribute to a more socially just and sustainable world?

 This programme takes you further than traditional business and management programmes by viewing management through a volatile, uncertain, complex, and ambiguous international lens.
-In the context of a rapidly changing wider world, successful leaders must consider geopolitics, cross-cultural and country differences, and the influence of past and present global events to better anticipate, identify, and respond to future challenges for organisations.
+In the context of a rapidly changing wider world, successful leaders must consider geopolitics, cross-cultural differences, and the influence of past and present global events to better anticipate, identify, and respond to future challenges for organisations.

 Upon successful completion of this programme, you will be able to: